dlang/DIPs/DIPs/1NNN-SB9.md

         }

 ## Breaking Changes and Deprecations
-As noted in the comments within the code above, this is a breaking change, in that the stack backtrace will no longer get printed by default, but would now require the user to set the environment variable, as defined above.
+As noted in the comments within the code above, this could be considered a breaking change, in that anyone currently relying on the backtrace to be output 'by default', will now have to manually set the following environment variable: DLANG_BACKTRACE=1

-It is not expected that this would be a breaking change to any user code.
+However, those who actually use the stack backtrace output, are highly likely to already have sufficient knowledge and expertise to easily adjust to this change.

-Althought it is a breaking change, those tasked with the role of using the stack backtrace output, are likely to have sufficient knowledge and expertise to easily adjust to this change.
+It is not expected that this would be a breaking change to any code.

 ## Reference
-This is similar to what Rust do, where they require that you set RUST_BACKTRACE=1 to get the stack trace.
+This is similar to what Rust do, where they require that you set RUST_BACKTRACE=1 to get the stack backtrace.

 https://rustc-dev-guide.rust-lang.org/compiler-debugging.html